jonnymind/SIRPAS/Base_System/Combat/Basic_Combat.md

-When defending against _ranged skills_, a _melee_ skill receives a modifier of +1 when defending in _melee_ range (i.e. if they are in close quarters with the attaccker); if not, -1 for each 18 feet of distance from the source.
+When defending against _ranged skills_, a _melee_ skill receives a modifier of +1 when defending in _melee_ range (i.e. if they are in close quarters with the attaccker); if not, it receives a modifier of -1 for each 18 feet of distance from the source.

 >For example, a martial artist using _full contact_ against a shooter 40 feet away would have a penalty of -2.
 If the attacker were